mherrmann/fix/README.md

-A command for automatically fixing coding errors with ChatGPT
+A tool to automatically fix errors in your code base with ChatGPT

 ![fix Demo](demo.gif)